pyrochlore/obsidian-tracker/docs/TargetEvaluation.md

 - cDate: creation date of a file
 - mDate: last modification date of a file
 - size: file size in bytes
+- numWords: number of words in a file
+- numChars: number of characters in a file (including spaces)
+- numSentences: number of setences in a file

 `cData` and `mDate` can be used as X dataset and `size` can be used as Y dataset.